Prevention and Therapy of Diabetic Complications

 This program promotes the collaborative research of investigators involved in the field of diabetes complications at the University of Toronto and its fully affiliated academic teaching hospitals and research institutes.
-Through regular meetings and presentations by participating laboratories, group interactions are fostered and collaborative research granting opportunities are facilitated.
 The program spans cell biology animal models and human trials featuring a comprehensive and interdisciplinary research program.
 A major focus of the program is diabetic nephropathy (kidney disease) in which the University of Toronto has an internationally recognized group of scientists.

-How will the SPOR Network benefit BBDC Members?
-Many members of the BBDC are team members of the Diabetes Network and will be actively involved in its research and Knowledge Translation activities.
-The Diabetes Network’s activities are extensive and include clinical trials, informatics, development of new tools and therapies for diabetes complications, knowledge translation and training, to mention just some of the planned activities.
-Much of our work will focus on targeted Intervention of diabetic complications, testing new therapies, imaging techniques and repurposing of approved therapies.
-University of Toronto leadership of the SPOR Network for Diabetes and its Related Complications will undoubtedly provide a major boost for members of the BBDC involved in many facets of diabetes research, not least of which will be the many opportunities that will arise from national and international networking partnerships and collaborations.
+Many members of the BBDC are team members of DAC and are actively involved in its research and Knowledge Translation activities.
+DAC’s activities are extensive and include clinical trials, informatics, development of new tools and therapies for diabetes complications, knowledge translation and training, to mention just some of the activities.
+Much of the work focuses on targeted Intervention of diabetic complications, testing new therapies, imaging techniques, focus on population research, implementation science, knowledge translation, health economics research and health policy.
+Together with the BBDC’s Prevention and Therapy of Diabetic Complications Program, DAC is an organization that is rapidly gaining recognition nationally as a major force for the prevention of diabetes complications.